-You are an essential part of the oral health team.
-To help reinforce positive oral health practices, the American Dental Association has provided the enclosed free resources to share with your practice's parents and caregivers.
-Thank you for your efforts in promoting optimal oral health and protecting those tiny smiles.
+To help reinforce positive oral health practices, the American Dental Association has provided these free resources to share with parents and caregivers.
+By emphasizing that tooth decay is preventable with proper care techniques, parents and caregivers can help give their children bright smiles and healthy futures!
+Thank you for your efforts in raising awareness about children's oral health and protecting those tiny smiles.